Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 Parking at the Circle: $4 per hour.

-Fainting Goat Brewing Company is putting on a music festival to benefit Military Missions in Action, a local nonprofit that helps veterans.
-In addition to music, local high school band boosters will be cooking and selling food throughout the day and Fainting Goat will be serving drinks and snacks.
+Fainting Goat Brewing Company presented a music festival in 2024 to benefit Military Missions in Action, a local nonprofit that helps veterans.
+In addition to music, local high school band boosters were to cook and sell food throughout the day and Fainting Goat served drinks and snacks.

 Artists